PedroHurtgm/PedroHurtgm/README.md

 ## About me:

 I'm a Physics graduate by University of Murcia (Spain) with Google Data Analyst certificate and Google Advanced Data Analyst certificate.
-I'm actually looking for start my career as Data Analyst.
+I'm actually working in Palma de Mallorca as a Business Analyst in Maravi Management Solutions.
+I enjoy exploring and working in the fields of data science, machine learning, statistics, data engineering, data visualisation, and football analytics.

 ## Social: